 Long Term Care Insurance Missouri Partnership Cost and Companies

-Long Term Care Insurance Missouri Partnership Program
+Missouri Long Term Care Planning

 The U.S. Department of Health and Human Services says about seventy percent of people over age 65 will need long term care during their lifetime.
 But the need for long term care services is not limited to seniors.
 There are now forty percent of people currently receiving long term care that are between the ages of 18 and 64.
 Long term care insurance planning is critical to a financial plan.
 Critical because traditional health insurance and Medicare do not pay for most long term care services.